MATCH REPORT: Blackpool 1-3 Grimsby

-A trio of defensive mistakes saw Blackpool lose back-to-back games for the first time this season as they went down to a 3-1 defeat at home to Grimsby Town.
+A trio of defensive mistakes saw Blackpool lose more ground on the play-offs as they went down to a 3-1 defeat at home to Grimsby Town.

-The Mariners’ Sam Jones bagged a brace and Danny Collins scored the other to condemn Blackpool to just their fourth defeat at Bloomfield Road this season.
+The Mariners’ Sam Jones bagged a brace and Danny Collins scored the other to condemn Blackpool to their first back-to-back defeats of the season.

 After Collins had given Grimsby the lead, Gary Bowyer’s men had got back on level terms just before half time through an unfortunate Andrew Boyce own goal.

 But the visitors took advantage of some sloppy, hesitant defending to restore the lead a minute later when Jones stabbed home for the first of his two goals.

 The hosts were frustrated for much of the second half by a stubborn Grimsby defence and it was the Mariners who broke away to add a third with Jones’ second.

 In truth Pool were never at the races and must now rely on winning the vast majority of their five remaining games to have a chance of sneaking into the play-offs.